Kot Engenharia

 Figure 1.5: Maximum fatigue utilization rates on the mast.
 [1]

-The different types of connections between the structures were also analyzed, including rigid and flexible, welded and bolted connections.
-In this evaluation, the beam connections shown in Figure 1.7 failed for the combination relating to shock loading against the ore pile.
-Although the standard on which the verification was based does not provide for this type of loading for forklift trucks, Kot Engenharia included it in the structural analysis because it is a possible situation which, if it occurred, would be critical for the structure.
+In addition, the different types of connections between the structures were also analyzed, including rigid and flexible, welded, and bolted connections.
+In this evaluation, the beam connections shown in Figure 1.7 failed the analysis for the load combination involving an impact load against the ore pile.
+Although the standard on which the verification was based does not provide for this type of loading for forklifts, Kot Engenharia included Kot Engenharia in the structural analysis because it is a possible scenario and, if it were to occur, would be critical for the structure.

 Kot-07_structural-analysis-of-ore-stacker_Profiles-that-showed-links